How Much Weight Can a Wood Table Hold?

 The most effective way to help your wooden table support heavier weight is to reinforce its legs.
 Essentially, your table’s legs are crucial for keeping the heavy load.

-So, you must strengthen them by attaching metal brackets, L-shaped corner braces, or angle brackets to provide extra support and stability, preventing the table from wobbling or sagging.
+My go-to fix is attaching metal brackets, L-shaped corner braces, or angle brackets to provide extra support and stability, preventing the table from wobbling or sagging.

 screwing the side of wood table

-You should choose heavy-duty brackets, screws, and bolts to assemble your table.
+Choose heavy-duty brackets, screws, and bolts to assemble your table.
 These can provide better structural stability and strength compared to standard hardware.

 What Type of Wood Holds the Most Weight?